 Theme sessions provide the main forum for talks and poster presentations at the ASC and showcase new and emerging marine science.
 Theme sessions address a range of defined science topics of relevance and interest to the ASC audience.
-In a hybrid conference all talks will be streamed and recorded and the scientific material will be made available through an event platform.

 For all presenters, the purpose of theme sessions is to provide a welcoming and constructive environment to showcase and share their work with other scientists.
 The conveners help to place the presenters' scientific work in a wider context.